Amir79Naziri/TextNormalization_Project/README.md

 # Text Normalizer

-This project implements text normalization for Farsi(Persian) language in the traditional way.
+This project implements text normalization for Farsi(Persian) language.

 it contains types below :